SM-OBSOLETE/client/README.md

 ```

 #New feature to be added soon
-Choice of compression for the Parquet file.
+* Choice of compression for the Parquet file.
+* Update user for index of record being written (status update for large files).